Position: Towards Responsible Evaluation for Text-to-Speech: Conclusion

 \section{Conclusion}

-As TTS technology continues to advance, current evaluation practices have become increasingly inadequate for capturing its full range of performance and implications.
+As TTS technology continues to advance, current evaluation practices have become increasingly inadequate for capturing the full range of capabilities, limitations, and societal impacts of modern TTS systems.
 In response to this urgent need, we introduce the concept of Responsible Evaluation, structured around three progressive levels.
-At the first level, we advocate moving beyond conventional technical performance toward evaluation practices that faithfully and accurately reflect a model's true capabilities, with more robust, discriminative, and comprehensive objective and subjective scoring methodologies.
-At the second level, we call for the adoption of standardized protocols and datasets that support meaningful comparisons and ensure high reproducibility across models and studies.
-At the third level, we emphasize the importance of embedding ethical and risk-aware considerations throughout the evaluation pipeline, from dataset provenance to deployment-related risks.
+At the first level, we advocate the reevaluation of current evaluation practices to faithfully and accurately reflect a model's true capabilities and limitations through more robust, discriminative, and comprehensive objective and subjective scoring methodologies.
+At the second level, we call for the adoption of standardized benchmarks and protocols that support meaningful comparisons and ensure reproducibility across models and studies.
+At the third level, we emphasize the importance of integrating governance, fairness, and security considerations throughout the evaluation pipeline.
 We believe that embracing Responsible Evaluation is not only essential for advancing scientific progress in TTS but also critical for guiding TTS development in alignment with broader societal interests and responsible AI principles.